rapila/plugin-schulcms/data/migration_20_steps.md

 ## Further steps

-- Remove content objects if page_type is other than default any more (SchoolHome / PortalHome / Classes / Aktuell / FAQ etc.)
+- migrate all deprecated default page_type with frontend modules content to use new TeamMembers / Classes / Aktuell / FAQ / SchoolHome / PortalHome page_types

 - Rename `container_name`s in `objects` (ContentObjects) to match new template’s container identifier if necessary